BOOKS OF POETRY

 and a steady pulse.

-Three narrative poems: The Classic, The Killing, Before the Light BkMk Press, U Missouri at Kansas City, 1987 - hardcover, 47 pages A dark world is explored in these sequences on: 1) a "snuff" film; 2) the murder of a mentally retarded son by his father; 3) and the making of the atomic bomb as perceived by the wife of one of the secretive scientists at Los Alamos. copies available from author; use email icon top of this page |
+Three narrative poems: The Classic, The Killing, Before the Light BkMk Press, U Missouri at Kansas City, 1987 - hardcover, 47 pages A dark world is explored in these sequences: 1) a "snuff" film; 2) the murder of a mentally retarded son by his father, and; 3) the making of the atomic bomb as perceived by the wife of one of the secretive scientists at Los Alamos.
+Copies available from author; use email icon top of this page |

 from The Classic